Erlang-Enclave-Thesis/sgx-erlang-extension/documentation/nuc-setup.md

 ## NUC BIOS

-Disabling Secure Boot can be helpful if you can't get custom drivers (such as the SGX driver) signed.
+Disabling Secure Boot can be helpful if you cannot get custom drivers (such as the SGX driver) signed.

 Other than Secure Boot, no changes were made in the BIOS.